 If there are children involved in a separation or divorce, it is essential to obtain legal advice from an experienced family lawyer early in the process.
-The divorce lawyers at NULaw regularly help parents understand their rights so they can make informed, rational decisions.
+NULaw’s divorce lawyer, Lex Arbesman, regularly helps parents understand their rights so they can make informed, rational decisions.
 We take pride in our reputation for focused, personalized client services and provide pragmatic and honest advice with the goal of reaching a timely and cost-effective resolution.

 In a joint custody arrangement, both parents have equal legal decision-making capacity regarding major decisions about their child.
 Decisions are either made by consensus or are deferred to the other parent.
 In such an arrangement, where the child lives and how often each parent can spend time with the child will vary depending on the specific circumstances of the family.

 Joint custody works best where there is little conflict between separated parents, where they agree about major issues in their child’s life, and where they have little concern for the judgment or decision-making of the other parent.